Gunnza/Breakout-/README.md

 # Breakout-
 A Prototype of the classic Breakout Game built with Unity

-Playable EXE in BREAKOUT_DATA file
+Playable EXE but BREAKOUT_DATA file is required to play it

 Look at Scripts within Assets/Scripts